SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

 \paragraph{Results}

-As can be seen from Table~\ref{tab: superb main}, \ours{} improves across the range of speech tasks, achieving notable gains across all three task categories.
-With the same model size and pre-training corpora, our speech-domain \spears{} Large model outperforms the current state-of-the-art WavLM Large on nearly every task.
-The improvement in paralinguistic capabilities is particularly noteworthy.
-For instance, \spears{} Large achieves a 16.7\% relative reduction of equal-error-rate on speaker verification (SV) and a 1.48\% absolute accuracy improvement on emotion recognition (ER).
-This suggests that our fine-grained masked-token prediction objective helps the model learn richer paralinguistic information beyond speech content alone, than by using k-means clustered tokens.
-An analysis of the feature subspaces learned through the fine-grained MVQ tokens is conducted in Appendix~\ref{app: feature subspace}.
+As can be seen from Table~\ref{tab: superb main}, \ours{} improves across the range of speech tasks, achieving notable gains across all three task categories compared to the current SOTA WavLM.
+Specifically, with the same model size and pre-training corpora, the speech domain \spears{} Large model outperforms the current SOTA WavLM Large on nearly every task.
+The improvement in paralinguistic capabilities is particularly noteworthy: \spears{} Large achieves a 16.7\% relative reduction of equal-error-rate on speaker verification (SV) and a 1.5\% absolute accuracy improvement on emotion recognition (ER).
+This suggests that masked prediction of fine-grained MVQ tokens in \ours{} helps the model learn richer paralinguistic information beyond lexical content alone than by using k-means tokens.
+An analysis of the feature subspaces learned through the MVQ tokens is conducted in Appendix~\ref{app: feature subspace}.

-Moreover, our dual-domain \ours{} models maintain strong performance while being able to handle both speech and audio.
-Despite a slight degradation in some understanding and paralinguistic tasks, the \spearsa{} Large notably outperforms its speech-only counterpart on keyword spotting (KS) and speech enhancement (SE), indicating a positive synergy from the dual-domain pre-training on these tasks. \spearsa{} Large also outperforms USAD Large~\citep{usad} comprehensively, another unified speech and audio model trained via matching the representations of two teacher models with more data, demonstrating the advantage of the SSL objective defined by \ours{}.
-Finally, by scaling up the model size and training data, \spearsa{} XLarge, our largest dual-domain model, pushes the performance boundary even further, establishing new state-of-the-art on multiple SUPERB tasks, while being more versatile than speech-only models.
+Our dual-domain \ours{} models maintain strong performance on SUPERB while being more versatile than speech-domain models.
+Despite a slight degradation in some understanding and paralinguistic tasks, \spearsa{} Large outperforms its speech-only counterpart \spears{} Large on keyword spotting (KS) and speech enhancement (SE), indicating a positive synergy from the dual-domain pre-training. \spearsa{} also consistently outperforms USAD at comparable model sizes while using less training data.
+After scaling, \spearsa{} XLarge pushes the performance boundary even further, establishing new SOTA on most tasks.

+It is also evident that audio SSL models generally underperform on the SUPERB benchmark.
+Even with a very large pre-training corpus of 272k hours containing both speech and general audio data, Dasheng 1.2B consistently performs more poorly than our much smaller \spearsa{} or \spears{} Large, especially on understanding-based tasks (\textit{e.g.}, ASR).
+This gap could be attributed to the MAE objective used by Dasheng, which tends to focus on low-level acoustic detail rather than high-level semantic structures necessary for speech understanding.
+In contrast, by leveraging fine-grained MVQ tokens extracted from domain-specific teachers, \ours{} allows the model to learn semantic structures while retaining acoustic details through masked-token prediction, leading to a comprehensive performance over both domains after pre-training on speech and audio data.